 You can descend the medieval village take a walk along the artificial lake.

 I decided to hug Alpacas.
 Here, in fact, there is a beautiful and unusual farm where Alpacas live and teach visitors the art of kindness.
-But this is definitely another story.
+I suggest you to visit in advance their Facebook Page (link in the post) and book a visit.
+It will be an amazing experience

 20 km far from Acerenza there is Pietragalla with its Palmenti or, as I love to define it: the Italian Hobbit village.